Magic-angle semimetals: Results

-The scaling analysis of $\mathcal I_M(q,L)$, presented in Figs.~\ref{fig:SingleParticleQCrit}{\bf e}-{\bf j} for Eqs.~\eqref{eq:H0} and~\eqref{eq:tbg}, demonstrates three phases of distinct wavefunction structures in momentum space.
+The scaling analysis of $\mathcal I_M(q,L)$ at the energy of the Dirac node $E=0$, presented in Figs.~\ref{fig:WF}{\bf a}-{\bf f} for Eqs.~\eqref{eq:H0} and~\eqref{eq:tbg}, demonstrates three phases of distinct wavefunction structures in momentum space.
 A frozen spectrum $\tau_M(q)$ occurs in the two semimetal regimes.
 In sharp contrast, the function $\tau_M(q)$ unfreezes in the metallic phase with finite $\rho(0)$.
-Surprisingly, throughout the metallic phase the spectra appear to be weakly multifractal in both momentum and real space~\cite{SuppMat}, we find for the SOC model that $\tau_M(q) \approx 2(q-1)-0.25q(q-1)$ and for the cTBG model we obtain $\tau_M(q) \approx 2(q-1)-0.15q(q-1)$ (in the region $|q|<1$ and within the limits of our numerical precision) in Fig.~\ref{fig:SingleParticleQCrit}{\bf g}, {\bf h}, which are both \emph{non-linear} in $q$.
-The observation of similar behavior in all models that we investigated \cite{SuppMat} corroborates the interpretation of the magic-angle phenomenon as one of eigenstate quantum criticality and generalizes the quasiperiodic 3D Weyl semimetal-to-diffusive metal QPT~\cite{PixleyGopalakrishnan2018} to arbitrary dimensions.
-In two dimensions we do not find any signatures of diffusion (consistent with the marginality of two dimensions \cite{AbrahamsRamakrishnan1979,DevakulHuse2017,SuppMat}) and in one dimension the semimetal transitions directly to an Anderson insulator \cite{SuppMat}.
-Lastly, when $d>1$ and $W$ is much larger than the magic-angle transition, all investigated models undergo Anderson localization in real space.
+Surprisingly, throughout the metallic phase the spectra appear to be weakly multifractal in both momentum and real space ({Supplementary Note 5}), we find for the SOC model that $\tau_M(q) \approx 2(q-1)-0.25q(q-1)$ and for the cTBG model we obtain $\tau_M(q) \approx 2(q-1)-0.15q(q-1)$ (in the region $|q|<1$ and within the limits of our numerical precision) in Fig.~\ref{fig:WF}{\bf c},{\bf d}, which are both \emph{non-linear} in $q$.
+The observation of similar behavior in all models that we investigated (as listed in {Supplementary Note 1}) corroborates the interpretation of the magic-angle phenomenon in the incommensurate limit as one of eigenstate quantum criticality and generalizes the quasiperiodic 3D Weyl semimetal-to-diffusive metal QPT~\cite{PixleyGopalakrishnan2018} to arbitrary dimensions.
+In two dimensions we do not find any signatures of diffusion (consistent with the marginality of two dimensions \cite{AbrahamsRamakrishnan1979,DevakulHuse2017}) and in one dimension the semimetal transitions directly to an Anderson insulator (shown in {Supplementary Note 2}).
+Lastly, when $d>1$ and $W$ is substantially larger than the magic-angle transition, all investigated models undergo Anderson localization in real space (e.g. at $W > 1.75t$ in the case of the 2D SOC model at $Q = 2\pi/\varphi^2$).